PG&E's EV Fleet program helps fleets easily and cost-effectively install charging infrastructure so they can:

 To find out how moving to an electric fleet will impact your rates, use our rate calculator to see what rates and savings opportunities you might be eligible to receive.

-You can select EV charger options from our approved list of charging vendors and receive a rebate of up to 50% of the cost for eligible chargers.
+You can select EV charger options from our approved product list (hosted by Southern California Edison) and receive a rebate of up to 50% of the cost for eligible chargers.

 To participate in EV Fleet, you must agree to abide by the terms and conditions of the program.